misterarias/dotfiles/README.md

 I now use the Gnome shell extension installer from [here](https://github.com/brunelli/gnome-shell-extension-installer) to automate the installation of some of my most-used extensions

+# Bash completion scripts

+I have added a bash-completion script for the new `repo` command, installable with setup.
+Upon installation and first use, it allows to automatically navigate a certain _repo dir_ with autocomplete